araobp/unity-humanoid/README.md

 ### Mixamo

-I have used animation clips and a 3D model "Stefani" from Mixamo in this project: https://www.mixamo.com/
+I have used animation clips and 3D models, "Stefani" and others, from Mixamo in this project: https://www.mixamo.com/

 ### CC0Textures

 I have used textures from this site: https://cc0textures.com/

+### 3D Warehouse

+I have used 3D models from 3D Warehouse: https://3dwarehouse.sketchup.com/